deepaksithu/Data_Visualization_with_Tableau_Notes/Lesson_3_Data_Visualizations_in_Tableau.md

 - **stories** - a combination of worksheetsa dn dashboards which guide the viewer through the data

 **14. Text: Worksheets**
+- discrete data is blue
+- continuous data is green
+- can convert continuous data to distrete in R-click

 **15. Quiz: Worksheets**